zachmccabe/zachmccabe.github.io/nonfiction.md

 Forget about Photoshop for now.
 Don't worry about deep fakes.
 The real question isn't about techno-phantoms.
 The real question is the same as always: *who trusts you?*

-Here are the questions I've been taught to ask a picture:
+Here are 5 questions I've been taught to ask a picture:

 + Where is it published?
 + Why publish it now?